rsvim/rsvim/README.md

 <a href="https://app.codacy.com/gh/rsvim/rsvim/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade"><img alt="codacy" src="https://img.shields.io/codacy/grade/1c6a3d21352c4f8bb84ff6c7e3ef0399/main" /></a>
 </p>

-The goal of RSVIM is to following the philosophy of the VIM editor, but reinvents below aspects:
+The goal of RSVIM is to following the philosophy of the VIM editor, but also to be:

-- To be a powerfull TUI engine similar to GUI frameworks such as [Qt](https://www.qt.io/) and [Tk](https://tkdocs.com/), provides widgets, event handler, MVC, etc.
+- A powerfull TUI engine similar to GUI frameworks such as [Qt](https://www.qt.io/), provides widgets, event handler, MVC, etc.
-- To be a programmable editor as a VM, provides a consistent scripting runtime environment, with built-in support for type system, async, modern plugin package manager, etc.
+- A programmable editor as a VM, provides a consistent scripting runtime environment, with built-in support for type system, async, modern plugin package manager, etc.
-- To be a text processing tool, allows batch processing text contents.
+- A text processing tool, allows batch processing text contents.
-- To be a background editing service, allows multiple clients to remotely access to work together.
+- A background editing service, allows multiple clients to remotely access to work together.
-- To be modern and popular, leveraging community works for: theme, documentation, development, etc.
+- A modern project, leveraging community works for: theme, documentation, development, etc.